varung97/addressbook-level4/docs/UserGuide.md

 _Marks a task that should be done after a certain time._<br>
 Format: `#after <time> [<date>]`

-> Time indicates the time after which the task should be done.
-See format [here](#time)<br>
+> Time and date indicate the time after which the task should be done.
+See format [here](#time-date)
-Date indicates the date after which the task should be done.
-Defaults to the current day if not specified.
-See format [here](#date)

 Examples:
   * `#add Pay bills #after 11:50pm 30 Dec 2030`